- People who work with a financial professional tend to feel more confident in their financial future.

-A recent study conducted by ING Retirement Research Institute found that people who work with a financial professional reported feeling 60 percent more confident in their financial future.* With a pro taking care of the technical stuff, you can focus on your career, your family and your goals.
+A study conducted by ING Retirement Research Institute found that people who work with a financial professional reported feeling 60% more confident in their financial future.* With a pro taking care of the technical stuff, you can focus on your career, your family and your goals.

 Find the right advisor by asking the right questions

 Below, we offer some tips on how to find financial advisors in your area.
 Once you’ve compiled a few candidates, it’s time to sit down and interview them.
 You’re looking for a person with the experience and qualifications you need, but also someone who has similar ethical values.
 Here are a few questions to ask:

 - How long have you been an advisor?
 Many years of experience means she’s been through market ups and downs and has managed through recessions and growth economies to understand which strategies work and which don’t.

 - Which certifications do you have?
 There’s a veritable alphabet soup of credentials advisors can append to their names.
 Learn more about them here.